Task Manager and Resource Monitor in Windows

 In Windows 8 and 8.1, click More details if Task Manager is in default (simple) view and then open Details tab.

 Here you can sort the applications listed by any column visible (Image name, CPU, etc) in ascending or descending order.
 Click on a column name once and it will be sorted in ascending order, the next click will sort it in descending order.
-The list will be dynamically updated every second, so if you sort the process list by CPU (processor usage in percent) column in descending order you will see the processes that consume most of your computer's processing power.
+The list will be dynamically updated every second, so if you sort the process list by CPU (processor usage in percentage) column in descending order you will see the processes that consume the most of your computer's processing power.
 If there are many programs running at the same time, this list changes often and makes it hard to find a process.
 Sort the list by Image Name or Name column (this is actually the file name of running program) and find the process in much more peaceful list.

 Windows 8 and 8.1 display details on what each column means if you stop mouse pointer on column header.